migueltorrescosta/collapsedwave/content/🎤 Seminars/🦅 Seminar.md

 tags:
   - "#dashboard"
 ---
 The dataview below allows me to see a summary of all seminars.
-It is REALLY useful locally, but it doesn't render on the web.
+See the [[🦅 Core Dashboard]] for other key information.

 ```dataview
 TABLE WITHOUT ID